 A medical POA doesn’t forfeit your right to give medical direction to your doctors when you’re able to do it yourself.
 It only becomes effective when you don’t have that capacity.

-Note that a healthcare power of attorney differs from a living will.
-While a living will (or health care directive) lets a doctor know the types of medications you’d want, only a power of attorney can authorize someone to make decisions for you (such as taking you off life support).
+Note that a health care power of attorney differs from a living will.
+While a living will (or health care directive) lets a doctor know the types of medications you’d want, only a power of attorney can authorize someone to make decisions for you that aren’t specifically covered in your living will (such as taking you off life support).

-An enduring power of attorney, also called a durable power of attorney in the United States, allows your power of attorney to remain in effect even if you’re mentally incompetent.
-Without the enduring or durable language, your power of attorney agent can only exercise a power that you’re able to do too.
-For example, if you’re in a coma and can’t sign a contract, your power of attorney can’t sign for you either.
+A durable power of attorney allows your power of attorney to remain in effect even if you’re mentally incompetent.
+Without the durable language, your power of attorney agent can only exercise any power that is also accessible to you.
+For example, if you’re in a coma and can’t sign a contract, your power of attorney can’t sign for you, either.

 All types of powers of attorney can be made durable.
 However, a durable POA may allow your agent to carry out the powers you granted regardless of your health or ability.
 It’s always important to give your power of attorney to someone trustworthy.

 Springing Power Of Attorney